-Like using a bar inventory spreadsheet or bar inventory templates, and of course, using a bar pos system.
+Like using a bar inventory spreadsheet, bar inventory template, restaurant inventory spreadsheet, and, of course, using a bar pos system.

-Before you head down to your cellar or pop behind your bar with a clipboard and pencil in hand, you need to make sure you understand some basic inventory terms and concepts to help ensure your final inventory report is error-free.
+Before you head down to your cellar, over to your kitchen or storage, or pop behind your bar with a clipboard and pencil in hand, you need to make sure you understand some basic inventory terms.
+That’ll help ensure your final inventory report is error-free.